fabien-h/athena/docs/API-specification/Reference.md

     - Any enum defined within the specification can be used as a field type.

-4. Message Types

-    - Any message type defined within the specification can be used as a field type for nested structures.

-5. Collection Types
+4. Collection Types

     - `array<Type>` (an array of the specified type)
     - `map<KeyType, ValueType>` (a map with the specified key and value types)

+5. Nodes

+  - `node` (parent in a nested structure)

 #### Syntax for Defining Fields